Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 The Arbitration Battle: Jameson vs. Guardian Insurance – Aurora, IL

-In the chilly spring of 2023, Jameson Elliott, a 42-year-old small business owner from Aurora, Illinois, found himself embroiled in a fierce arbitration battle against Guardian Insurance.
+In the chilly spring of 2023, the claimant, a 42-year-old small business owner from Aurora, Illinois, found himself embroiled in a fierce arbitration battle against Guardian Insurance.
 The dispute centered around a $58,000 claim for damages to his bakery, Sweet Crumbs, after a severe storm damaged the roof and caused water intrusion.
 What started as a routine insurance claim spiraled into a tense, five-month arbitration war that captured the frustrations of many Midwest business owners dealing with insurance disputes.

 The Claim: On March 10, 2023, after torrential rains swept through Aurora, Jameson submitted a claim for $58,000 to Guardian Insurance, his provider for commercial property coverage.
 The claim detailed roof repairs, water-damage restoration, and replacement of ruined baking equipment — all essential to get his bakery back in business.

 Initial Denial and Counters: Two weeks later, Guardian Insurance responded with a partial denial, valuing the payout at only $25,000.
-They argued that the water damage was secondary and not covered under his policy, and that the equipment damage was “pre-existing.”
+They argued that the water damage was secondary and not covered under his policy, and that the equipment damage was pre-existing.”

 Arbitration Process – Timeline and Tactics: The arbitration began in early June 2023.
 Over four sessions spanning two months, each side presented evidence: